artefactual/atom-docs/admin-manual/installation/linux.rst

 MySQL
 -----

-We strongly recommend using `MySQL <https://www.mysql.com/>`__  5.5 as it's much better than its previous major release in terms of speed, scalability and user-friendliness.
+We strongly recommend using `MySQL <https://www.mysql.com/>`__  5.5 or newer as it's much better than its previous major release in terms of speed, scalability and user-friendliness.
 Also, we've experienced very good results using forks like Percona Server or MariaDB, so don't be afraid and use them if you want!

 Let's install MySQL using :command:`apt-get`:

 .. code-block:: bash

-   sudo apt-get install mysql-server-5.5
+   sudo apt-get install mysql-server

 During the installation, you will be prompted to set a password for the default administrator user (root).
 We strongly recommend that you use a strong password